Elevator pitch

 In the late 1970s, economic reforms began in China, as the planning system had become incompatible with economic development.
 As a consequence, China started welcoming foreign investment for the first time, and the potential increase in competition compelled SOEs and COEs to improve their efficiency and performance, with SOEs adopting wage reforms and decentralized labor management.
 In 1984, the government changed the fixed-wage system, in which wages were set by the government, to a floating-wage system, in which SOEs and COEs were allowed to set their own wages.
 At that time, the unemployment rate in China did not exceed 1%.

-With this rapid growth of non-state sectors, the demand for rural labor dramatically increased, and peasants were enthusiastic about moving to urban areas.
-This led to a gradual relaxation of the restrictions on labor mobility so that peasants who acquired jobs in urban enterprises or who owned businesses were allowed to migrate temporarily to cities but did not receive food support from the state.
+With this rapid growth of non-state sectors, the demand for rural labor dramatically increased, and rural population were enthusiastic about moving to urban areas.
+This led to a gradual relaxation of the restrictions on labor mobility so that rural workers who acquired jobs in urban enterprises or who owned businesses were allowed to migrate temporarily to cities but did not receive food support from the state.
 However, rural migrants were not welcomed by urban residents, and governments often forcibly relocated them to the countryside for security and other reasons.

 There are considerable differences between the basic demographic characteristics of working-age urban residents and rural migrants.
-Figure 4 uses data from the China Health and Nutrition Survey (CHNS) to display some of these features over the period 2000–2011 in urban areas.
+Figure 6 uses data from the China Health and Nutrition Survey (CHNS) and China Family Panel Studies (CFPS), two nationally representative surveys, to display some of these features over the period 2000–2022 in urban areas.
 In China, the retirement age is 60 for men and 55 for women.
 Hence, people older than 16 but younger than 60 (for men)—younger than 55 (for women)—are included in the figure.
-Compared with urban workers, a higher proportion of migrants are male, which may indicate that rural migrants usually undertake dirty and physically strenuous posts, such as construction work and as porters.
-Migrants are also younger than urban workers; the average age of rural migrants in 2011 was 40.6 years, compared to 41.8 for urban workers.

-Figure 6 presents average real weekly wages for urban workers and rural migrants from 2008 to 2016 (the data are not available before 2008).
-Overall, wages trended upwards during the sample period.
-For example, the real weekly wage increased from 410 CYN in 2008 to 830 CYN in 2016 for urban workers and from 280 CYN to 560 CYN for rural migrants.
+Figure 8 presents average real weekly wages for urban workers and rural migrants from 2008 to 2023 (the data are not available before 2008).
+Overall, wages trended upward during the sample period.
+For example, the real weekly wage increased from 461 CNY in 2008 to 1,423 CNY in 2023 for urban workers and from 278 CNY to 732 CNY for rural migrants.
 Moreover, the wage differentials between urban workers and rural migrants widened in the sample period.
-In 2008, urban workers’ wages were approximately 46% higher than those of their migrant counterparts.
-By 2016, the gap had widened to 48%.
+In 2008, urban workers’ wages were approximately 65.8% higher than those of their migrant counterparts.
+By 2023, the gap had widened to 96.8%.

 Limitations and gaps

 Given the findings in this article, there are a number of topics deserving further research.
 For example, work should be undertaken to identify feasible solutions for dealing with China’s significant demographic challenges.
-Specifically, the accelerated aging of the labor force and the slow increase in the number of young people are of critical importance.
+Specifically, China is experiencing two key demographic challenges: the accelerated aging of the labor force and persistently low birth rates, even after the relaxation of its population control policy.

 Summary and policy advice